5 Novels with the Best (Authentic) Mental Health Depictions

 If you’re looking for more options of authentic mental health depictions in fiction, take a look at our range of books with a mental health theme – with genres ranging from sci-fi noir to non-fiction to YA Fantasy.

-Picture of literary author Anne Goodwin
+Picture of literary fiction author Anne Goodwin

 Anne Goodwin